-Chronic Absenteeism for the 2017-2018 school year was 23.7 percent (Primary) and 17.2 percent (Intermediate), this was an improvement from the previous year of 25.8 percent (Primary) and 19 percent (Intermediate).
-During the 2017-2018 school year, Meigs Primary had 48 students on an attendance plan as implemented with House Bill 410, while Meigs Intermediate had 23 students on a plan.
+Chronic Absenteeism for the 2018-2019 school year was 25.1 percent (Primary) and 18.4 percent (Intermediate), this was an increase from the previous year of 23.7 percent (Primary) and 17.2 percent (Intermediate).
+Meigs Primary and Meigs Intermediate implement attendance plans as required by House Bill 410.
 Reading achievement is adversely affected if students are not in school.
 State report card data shows that chronic absenteeism is a concern for both the primary and intermediate schools.
 The primary school chronic absenteeism is significantly higher than the intermediate school.
 Research indicates attendance is a key indicator of future academic success.
 According to a 2010 study by Douglas P. Ready, students in kindergarten and first grade missing critical literacy instruction has more negative consequences for children from low-income families than their more affluent peers.
 This is especially alarming for Meigs Local School District since our economic disadvantage student rate is 84.1 percent.
 Another study by California for Attendance Works connected early attendance with third-grade reading proficiency.
 The study found that only 17 percent of students who were chronically absent in both kindergarten and first grade scored proficient in third grade.